tjhunter/karps/doc/paper/scratch.md

 ```

 We will use one representation or the other according to the situation.
 This remark also justifies
-why groups of groups is hardly found in practice, as they can be reduced to a group with a single
+why a specific type for groups of groups is hardly found in practice, as they can be reduced to a group with a single
 composite key.